Variational Inference for Sparse Gaussian Process Modulated Hawkes Process

-Similarly to VBPP, we fix inducing points on a regular grid over $\mT$, which reduces the function variance at locations far from data.
-The selection of GP kernel hyper-parameters is based on maximizing the marginal likelihood which is approximated by a tighter lower bound given in the following paragraph.
-Despite the observation that more inducing points lead to better fitting accuracy \citep{lloyd2015variational,snelson2006sparse}, in the case of our more complex VBHP, more inducing points may cause slow convergence (\cref{fig:convergence_vbhp} \citep{appendix}) under some hyper-parameters and therefore poor performance in limited iterations.
-Besides, more inducing points need more fit time, so the suitable number of inducing points makes a balance between accuracy and the time cost. \paragraph{Marginal Likelihood} A common approximation to the log marginal likelihood is the ELBO.
-For our VBHP, we derive a tighter approximation to the marginal likelihood (see the derivation in \cref{sec:derive_approx_marginal_likelihood} \citep{appendix}):
+Furthermore, and similarly to VBPP, we fix the inducing points on a regular grid over $\mT$ .
+Despite the observation that more inducing points lead to better fitting accuracy \citep{lloyd2015variational,snelson2006sparse}, in the case of our more complex VBHP, more inducing points may cause slow convergence (Fig.5a \citep{appendix}) for some hyper-parameters, and therefore lead to poor performance in limited iterations.
+Generally, more inducing points improve accuracy at the expense of longer fitting time.

-which actually is the data-dependent expectation of the ELBO.
-This approximation is tighter because it doesn't subtract non-negative KL divergences over the background intensity and over the inducing points.
-However, it doesn't guarantee minimizing the intractable KL divergences between approximate and true posterior background intensity and inducing points, that is, the intractable non-negative gap in \cref{eq:vi_elbo}.
-This is an important reason why tighter variational bounds are not necessarily better \citep{rainforth2018tighter} and we therefore don't use it in place of the ELBO as the objective function.
-Some of other graphical models, such as the variational Gaussian mixture model \citep{attias1999inferring}, have the similar tighter lower bounds.